 Gallup estimates that actively disengaged employees cost the U.S. between $483 billion to $605 billion each year in lost productivity.
 One of the pros of using employee monitoring software is gaining the ability to detect early warning signs of disengagement such as excessive unproductive web browsing.

-This is especially true in the case of remote employees using a work computer to work from home.
+This is especially true in the case of monitoring hybrid and remote employees using a work computer to work from home.
 The lack of visibility means that employees need a tool that verifies their work hours and demonstrates their efforts to their employer.
 When employees work remotely their productivity data will prove that they are actively engaged and working as expected.

 How employee monitoring is used to improve productivity